MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-and-use-dataflows.md

 schedules, directly from the environment in which your dataflow was created.

-Once you create a dataflow in the Power Apps portal, you can get data from it using the Common Data Service connector or Power BI Desktop Dataflow connector, depending on which destination you chose when creating the dataflow.
+Once you create a dataflow in the Power Apps portal, you can get data from it using the Dataverse connector or Power BI Desktop Dataflow connector, depending on which destination you chose when creating the dataflow.

 There are three primary steps to using a dataflow: